Busaba-Nicholas/Main/Math Textbook GIF/README.md

 This is a fun one-off side project where I decided to show I properly covered my textbook.

-Here are some facts and context about it:
- - Can lag when first opened
- - We just had to show our face, textbook, and a textbook cover
- - The teacher decided to show everyone's picture of their textbook to the class which made me realize a GIF could be submitted for comedic purposes
- - I had a lot of fun making this especially because of the reaction the students would get from it
- - When mine was shown everyone started laughing really hard
+To learn more about it and watch it go here: https://busaba-nicholas.github.io/Main/Math%20Textbook%20GIF/index.html.